LineChan/push_swap/README.md

 Libraries :
 - libft : personnal library with functions from libc and printf from stdin
-- libst : personnal library with a set of tools to manipulate linux-like linked lists.
+- libst : personnal library with a set of tools to manipulate linux-like linked lists
 - ncurse : for bonuses only

 -- Sources --